nblilili/Learn-vuepress/docs/en/00_o2o_audio/05_adv_func/01_audio_management/Windows.md

 public bool startAudio()

 /// <summary>
-/// Stop audio (usually called at the end of the call)
+/// Stop audio (usually be called at the end of the call)
 /// </summary>
 /// <returns>true/false</returns>
 public bool stopAudio()